RHexMan/RHex/Documents/README.md

 The response should be something like /usr/bin/curl, which means curl was found, and you're ok.
 Then download and install the latest perlbrew by coping and pasting the following line at the prompt:

 `\curl -L https://install.perlbrew.pl | bash`

+The self-install will write a few lines to the screen, including the following: Append the following piece of code to the end of your `~/.bash_profile` and start a new shell, perlbrew should be up and fully functional from there:

+`source ~/perl5/perlbrew/etc/bashrc`